 There will be further votes of which parties to back in the coming weeks.

 15,000 people signed up to back the organisation following its launch last July, while the group is understood to have hundreds of thousands of pounds, after a high-profile crowdfunding campaign in December saw nearly 9,000 people raise £275,000 for the organisation.

 The £79,000 is in addition to that amount, following another successful crowdfunding push in April.

 In an email to supporters, Bess Mayhew, CEO of More United, said:

 “It’s difficult to overestimate how ground-breaking this is in British politics.

 “Never has such a large amount been raised through crowdfunding and then donated to people, not parties.
 You have begun disrupting politics on a huge scale.
 And there will be more to come.

 “Keep your eyes open for more candidate votes very soon.”

 Gina Miller’s pro-European ‘Best for Britain’ movement will also be tactically funding ‘soft Brexit’-supporting candidates in the run up to the election – again, following a successful crowdfunder of over £360,000.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.